sandeepgupta007/NitroYouTubeDownloader/YouTube Downloader/README.md

 Step - 2: Clone the repo and Double click on the Nitro-YouTube-Dowloader.py file or run the script.
 Step - 3: Proceed as guided.

+Known Issues : It downloads only 20[MAX] videos from a playlist and crashes whenever there is a file name mis-match.

 Hope this program helps!